gopasspw/gopass/docs/commands/sync.md

 # `sync` command

-The `sync` command is the preferred way to manually synchronize changes between your local stores and any configured remotes.
+The `sync` command manually synchronizes changes between your local stores and any configured remotes.

+gopass also syncs automatically on a configurable interval when `core.autosync` is enabled (the default).
+Use `gopass sync` to force a sync at any time.

 You can also `cd` into a git-based store and manually perform git operations, or use the `gopass git` command to automatically run a command in the correct